Weekend

 The Village Hall will serve home made refreshments from 11.00a.m. until 5.00p.m

-Home made produce, plants stall and raffle
+Home made produce, maps and DVDs for sale, plants stall and raffle

-Organised guided walks through the woods to find as many daffodils as possible.
+Organised guided walks through the woods to

-Several of the fields around the village are normally carpeted with daffodils and are designated areas of special interest
+Several of the fields around the village are normally carpeted with

 Daff’n’Ride Bus every 30 minutes